ihzaa/ihzaa/README.md

 ## 👋 Hi, I’m @ihzaa
-- 👀 I’m interested in Laravel
+- 👀 I’m expret in Laravel
 - 🌱 I’m currently learning NodeJS

 <p>I have graduated with a bachelor's degree in informatics engineering from the University of Muhammadiyah Malang.
 I've been using laravel since 2019.
 I can develop responsive and high-performance websites.
 I can also develop REST API applications.
 I am always open to adding new insights and experiences and knowledge.</p>